opensearch-project/documentation-website/_benchmark/configuring-benchmark.md

 Logs from OpenSearch Benchmark can be configured in the `~/.benchmark/logging.json` file.
 For more information about how to format the log file, see the following Python documentation:

-- For general tips and tricks, use the [Python logging cookbook](https://docs.python.org/3/howto/logging-cookbook.html).
+- For general tips and tricks, use the [Python Logging Cookbook](https://docs.python.org/3/howto/logging-cookbook.html).
 - For the file format, see the Python [logging configuration schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema).
-- For instructions on how to customize where the log output is written, see the [logging handler documentation](https://docs.python.org/3/library/logging.handlers.html).
+- For instructions on how to customize where the log output is written, see the [logging handlers documentation](https://docs.python.org/3/library/logging.handlers.html).

 By default, OpenSearch Benchmark logs all output to `~/.benchmark/logs/benchmark.log`.